So, you’ve got your heart set on a Hawaiian vacation and are planning a trip to Hawaii.

 You can take a cruise to get up close to the gentle giants or paddle a kayak if you’re more daring.

-It’s also possible to see them from your beachfront hotel – make sure you get one with a balcony.
+It’s also possible to see them from your beachfront hotel – make sure you get a room with a balcony.

 Believe it or not, the island of Maui is basically made up of two volcanoes.